 The next day, all throughout Israel Yom Kippur is a national holiday and the only Sabbath that is fully enforced by the state.
 Nearly all businesses are closed and all public roads and highways are shut down.
-It is also common for people to wander the normally congested city streets by foot or for children to ride their bicycles up and down the deserted freeways as the entire nation comes to a halt to observe this special Sabbath.
+It is also common for people to wander the normally congested city streets by foot or for children to ride their bicycles up and down the deserted freeways as the entire nation comes to a halt.

 It is during this time at our conference that we join synagogues around the world in the traditional reading of the book of Jonah.
 This story is highlighted on Yom Kippur as a repentance story meant to provide inspiration and hope for receiving God’s forgiveness.
 But as believers in Yeshua, we also know that we don’t have to wonder whether God will forgive us our not, for our forgiveness is sure – through Yeshua’s death and resurrection.